Artie Burns: Professional career

+Pre-draft

 Coming out of the University of Miami, Burns was projected by analysts to be a first or second round pick.
 He attended the NFL Combine but was unable to complete all the drills after suffering a knee injury.
 He stood on his combine numbers at the Miami Hurricane's Pro Day, but chose to redo the vertical and added two inches while completing the other drills he was unable to perform at the combine.
 He worked out with 12 other Miami Hurricanes in front of representatives from a total of 31 teams, including Steelers' head coach Mike Tomlin.
 Although his Pro Day numbers were hampered by a torrential downpour, he was able to proceed and complete his drills.
 After his workout, general managers from three teams commented that he is a top cornerback prospect.